drupal-graphql/graphql/doc/producers/README.md

 A data producer is more or less a function that takes arguments (either from an end user query or static) and resolves these into some other data, for example taking an entity (such as a node) and giving back a particular field.

-Lets imagine we want to make a custom field available for a schema, in this case we have a `author` field in the "Article" content type.
+Lets imagine we want to make a custom field available for a schema, in this case we have an `author` field in the "Article" content type.
 For this field we can have a producer that takes an entity and returns or resolves the creator field.
 Let's apply this to our custom schema which alreay defines an "Article" type.

 ## Add the field to the schema